Venice in 1 Day: a guidebook for getting the most out of your visit

 Tower and Basilica of San Giorgio| ©Dimitris Kamaras

 To crown the day, the best thing to do is to watch the Venetian sunset.
 Luckily the Basilica of Santa Maria is located on the Pointe della Dogana, which is one of the best places to watch the sunset.
-From there we can see the last rays of the sun over the Basilica Di San Giorgio Maggiore and its bell tower or part of St. Mark's Square.
+From there you can see the last rays of the sun over the Basilica Di San Giorgio Maggiore and its bell tower or part of St. Mark's Square.

-From this point we can take a vaporetto back or cross back to St. Mark's Square to finish with a nice dinner and enjoy Venice by night.
+From this point you can take a vaporetto back or cross back to St. Mark's Square to finish with a nice dinner and enjoy Venice by night.
 It all depends on how long you want to extend a magical day in the city of canals.

 More information about Venice